Ohio Additions to Income

 Enter any loss resulting from the sale/disposition of Ohio public obligations to the extent that such losses have been deducted in determining the federal adjust gross income.

-Non-Medical Withdrawals from MSA of this State and Lump Sum Distribution Addback
+Non-Medical Withdrawals from Medical Savings Account of Ohio and/or Lump Sum Distribution

 Enter net withdrawals made from an Ohio medical savings account for nonmedical purposes if the amount of the withdrawal was deducted on a previous year’s Ohio income tax return.
-Also enter any lump sum distribution amount that you reported on IRS form 4972.
+Enter any lump sum distribution amount that you reported on federal 4972.
+For information about miscellaneous federal tax adjustments, see the Ohio Web site at clicking here.

-Enter any reimbursement received during the taxable year for any expenses that you deducted on a previously filed Ohio Income Tax Return if the amount of the reimbursement was not included in Federal Adjusted Gross income.
+Enter reimbursement received in 2015 for any expenses that you deducted on a previously filed Ohio Income Tax Return if the amount of the reimbursement was not included in Federal Adjusted Gross income for 2015.

 Reimbursements of College Tuition Expenses and Fee Deducted in any Previous Years